yosbelms/cor/docs/reference.md

 # Reference

-This is a reference manual for the Cor programming language.

 Cor is a language designed with web development in mind.
 Programs are constructed from packages and modules, whose properties allow management of dependencies.

 ## Key Concepts